-The GoodData Cloud not only provides customers with the ability to access their reports, dashboards, and data, but also enables direct integration with their other software so they can provide their clients with a seamless experience.
-The GoodData application employs many security measures to enable the secure flow of data from the customer's data sources to the end user's workspaces.
+GoodData Cloud not only allows customers to access their reports, dashboards, and data, but also enables direct integration with their other software so they can provide their clients with a seamless experience.
+The GoodData application employs many security measures to enable the secure flow of data from the customers' data sources to the end users' workspaces.